jerseycheese/BootHillGM/Docs/OpenBugs.md

   - Actual Behavior: Story progresses at the same pace regardless of setting.
   - Status: Open
   - Priority: Medium

-[BUG-005] Incomplete Game State Restoration
-  - Description: Some elements of the game state are not properly restored when loading a saved game.
-  - Steps to Reproduce:
-    1. Play a game session and make various character and world state changes.
-    2. Save the game and exit.
-    3. Load the saved game and check all game state elements.
-  - Expected Behavior: All game state elements should be fully restored to their saved state.
-  - Actual Behavior: Some state elements (e.g., NPC relationships, quest flags) are not correctly restored.
-  - Status: Open
-  - Priority: High

 [BUG-021] Delayed Content Update and Incorrect Step Information on Character Summary
   - Description: When generating a random character, there's a delay in updating the UI, and outdated step information is briefly shown.